 As tire inflation doesn’t require higher PSI, you would better buy a tire inflator instead of an air compressor.
 Of course, the tire inflators are a kind of small air compressor, but they are specially designed for tire inflation.

 The tire inflators are handier and more versatile tools.
 They are cheaper than air compressor and can operate at the standard household outlet.
-Some come with different accessories and needles so that you can inflate the bicycle tire and basketball at home.
+Some come with different accessories and needles so that you can inflate the tubeless bike, bicycle tire, and basketball at home.
 Choose the best one that can meet your needs.

 Before inflating the tire, you must check the current pressure with the tire gauge when the tire is cold.
 To do this, remove the stem valve cap and keep it in a safe place so that you don’t lose it.